Doi Murgi Recipe

 • Reduce the heat to low.

-• Cover the pan with a lid and cook on medium-low heat for 30-35 minutes until the chicken is cooked well.
+• Cover the pan with a lid and cook over medium-low heat for 40-45 minutes until the chicken is thoroughly cooked.
 Stir a few times while cooking.

-• Note – I did not add any extra water while cooking the curry as the chicken released its own water and the curry was of perfect consistency for me.
-But you can add a cup of water if the curry is thick for you.
+• Note – I did not add any extra water while cooking the curry as the chicken released its own water, and the curry had the perfect consistency for me.
+However, you can add a cup of water if the curry is too thick for you.

 • Check for salt and add more if needed.
 Serve!